National University of La Plata: The era of university reform

 This enclosed opening was fought by students and educational, and despite those conditions Ramón Loyarte being was appointed as the president of the university January 14, 1932, in May from that year the pressure of the students and of the Upper Counsel forced it to renounce.
 Already the majority of the students and educational exclude you had been reincorporated the 17 March.
 On June 25, Dr. Levene was chosen with the support of the University.

 In 1935 Julio Castiñeiras took office as the university's president, and in that era the Association of Mutual Aid for the students was created.
 The company was subsidized by the university and by the students that offered health care and dental services, as well as a community kitchen and a pharmacy.
 Also in this era a strong dispute between the conduction of the university arose, and the governor of the Province, Manuel Fresco, arose; Fresco's sympathies lay with Italian fascism.

-In 1938, Dr. Juan Carlos Rébora was appointed rector, succeeding Julio Castiñeiras.
+In 1938, Juan Carlos Rébora was appointed rector, succeeding Julio Castiñeiras.
 In that year the number of students reached 9,443.
 The start of World War II generated strong tensions within the institution, because the politics of neutrality did not allow political demonstrations by public and students.
-On June 27, 1941, Dr. Alfredo Palacios became president.
+On June 27, 1941, Alfredo Palacios became president.
 He urged a return to the foundational view of Joaquín V. González, whereby university institutes and faculties were organized as in a sort of "federal republic", while allowing for synergy and a degree of integration across disciplines.
 That vision is reflected in a university by a law that mandated: 1) studies of philosophy for all the graduates in the sciences; 2) the development of a series of courses that could provide a historic and ideological background common to may disciplines.
 These initiatives were eventually abandoned in 1943 during the management of Ricardo de Labougle, leading to an increasing fragmentation.

 During the era that began with the coup d'état of 4 June 1943, some renewal took place, leading to the creation of the Institute of Theatre, the Commission of Fonografía Cultural, and the Latin American Institute.
 During that time, the Samay Huasi (House of Rest) was incorporated as patrimony of the university.